Can my camper attend with a friend?

 Summer Camp Photos

 Each week we will be posting photos from camp that you can view and purchase.
 For greater security, we have password protected the camp photos and the password will only be given to camper parents.
 The password will be included in a mid-week email and in an email at the end of your camper’s session.

 Lost and Found

-Due to limited space and the amount of time involved in handling hundreds of lost and found items:
+Due to very limited space and the amount of time involved in handling hundreds of lost and found items:

 - Parents are encouraged to label everything with the camper’s full name.
 If the item has the camper’s name on it, we will contact you to pick it up.
 If the item is not labeled with a name, we will only keep it for one week after it is found, then it will be given to a charitable organization.

 - GENEVA is not responsible for items left behind, lost, or stolen.

 - We are exclusively using a lost and found form so if your camper left something behind, please complete the form.

-- Items will only be held for 14 days.
+- Items with names on them will only be held for 14 days.
 Any items not claimed after 14 days will be given to a charitable organization.

-- If you need an item mailed, we require a $10 check to cover postage.
+- If you need an item mailed, we require $10 to cover shipping costs.